Harry Hill's TV Burp: Production

 Due to the inclusion of a large amount of material to which ITV and Avalon do not hold the rights, repeats of past TV Burp episodes were rare outside immediate broadcast repeats.
 However, in 2009, The Best of TV Burp was introduced, which featured clips from previous episodes, while additionally, new episodes were also made available to view online on the ITV Player service after original transmission.
-As of 7 April 2012, 24 'Best of TV Burp' episodes have been aired, in addition to a Best of Christmas TV Burp episode on 25 December 2010, featuring clips from previous Christmas episodes of the show.
+As of 7 April 2012, 24 Best of TV Burp episodes have been aired, in addition to a Best of Christmas TV Burp episode on 25 December 2010, featuring clips from previous Christmas episodes of the show.
 On 28 October 2011, Cartoon Network began airing a similar format (along with Shark Infested Custard), in which they took past episodes of the series and edited segments together to make the series more child-friendly, but did not record new segments for this version, with the exception of the trailer.

-Following months of speculation, Hill confirmed to his studio audience at the taping of the final episode of Series 15 that it would be his last.
-In October 2013 Gold began airing re-runs of the show starting with the third series.
+Following months of speculation, Hill confirmed to his studio audience at the taping of the final episode of Series 11 that it would be his last.
+In October 2013 Gold began airing repeats of the show starting with the third series.
 The titles of the show were briefly featured as part of London 2012's opening ceremony.